-The untold story of a woman who invited disasters upon her and suffered incessantly to save the humanity!
+The untold story of a woman who invited disasters upon her and incessantly suffered to save the humanity!

-After the fierce battle at the mountain-head of Shri Lanka, Rawana finally collapsed as the arrow of Rama hit his chest.
+After the fierce battle at the mountain-head of Shri Lanka, Rawana finally collapsed as the arrow of Rama pierced in his chest.
 Knowing last moment has arrived; Rawana summoned Rama close to him and said, “Give my respects to mother Kaikeyi because now I am finally liberated.
 Thank her on my behalf!” and breathed his last.

 Rama was perturbed over why should Rawana thank Kaikeyi when he never has met her in life?

 Leaving behind the question for a while Rama returned to Ayodhya with Sita and his aides.
 Ayodhya was decorated to welcome him.
 The people were rejoicing his return after a long exile and great feats.
 He had saved mankind by killing an evil Rawana!